 In order to meet the requirements of the sustainability agenda in an entrepreneurial fashion, we are, among other things, stepping up our measures in the area of renewable energies.
 For example, we commissioned our second in-house hydropower plant in December 2020.
-In its first year of operation, we already achieved an availability of 99.4 percent; the hydropower plant produced electricity at virtually all times.
-For 2022, we are planning to build a photovoltaic plant with an output of 435 kW.
+Since its initial operation, we have achieved an availability of over 99.5 percent; the hydropower plant has produced electricity at virtually all times.
+In 2022, a photovoltaic plant with an output of 425 kWp was built.
+The initial operation of the photovoltaic system is planned for 2024 due to the lack of necessary components.